-Science fairs provide a unique learning opportunity for students, teachers, and members of the community to explore science, technology and engineering, and to increase public awareness of science and the world we live in.
+Science fairs provide a unique learning opportunity for students, teachers, and members of the community to explore science, technology, and engineering, and to increase public awareness of science and the world we live in.

-Though science fairs are generally a competition, they also provide opportunity for students to display their creative scientific activity beyond the classroom and in the world.
+Though science fairs are generally a competition, they also provide an opportunity for students to display their creative scientific activity beyond the classroom and in the world.

 All students should be treated fairly in the amount of time given to them for interviews, and in the type of comments made.
 Judging is a challenging task and should be viewed as an individual process with each student.
-A student’s score should be graded independently, using their knowledge, comprehension and understanding as indicators of their mark.
+A student’s score should be graded independently, using their knowledge, comprehension, and understanding as indicators of their mark.

 Questions?
 Send us an email at email@example.com

 Have You Participated In a Science Fair?

 We’d love to hear from you.
 Our Alumni Coordinator is collecting stories of past participants.
 If you would like to more send us an email.